ls-2018/etcd_cn/tools/etcd-dump-logs/README.md

 #### etcd-dump-logs -stream-decoder <EXECUTABLE_DECODER> [data dir]

 Decode each entry based on logic in the passed decoder.
 Decoder status and decoded data are listed in separated tab/columns in the ouput.
-For parsing purpose, the output from decoder are expected to be in format of "<DECODER_STATUS>
+For parsing purpose, the output from decoder are expected to backend in format of "<DECODER_STATUS>
 |<DECODED_DATA>".
 Please refer to [decoder_correctoutputformat.sh] as an example.

-However, if the decoder output format is not as expected, "decoder_status" will be "decoder output format is not right, print output anyway", and all output from decoder will be considered as "decoded_data"
+However, if the decoder output format is not as expected, "decoder_status" will backend "decoder output format is not right, print output anyway", and all output from decoder will backend considered as "decoded_data"

 ```
 $ etcd-dump-logs -stream-decoder decoder_correctoutputformat.sh  /tmp/datadir